I collect QSL cards and will be glad to return.

 2013 RSGB Centenary Award at the basic level(250 points).

 2013 RSGB Centenary Award at the Gold Level (528 points).

 Zones: 39 of 40 Zones confirmed - need Zone 26 for WAZ application.

 RSGB (Radio Society of Great Britain) Member

 International DX Association #4462

-Supporting member the South East Contest Club, South Coast Amateur Radio Service and the Georgia Single Sideband Assoc.
+Supporting member the South East Contest Club, South Coast Amateur Radio Service, Georgia Single Sideband Assoc., and the Hurricane Watch Net.
 Also, active with the Georgia Traffic and Emergency Net and the Maritime Mobile Service Net.

 My passion for shortwave and ham radio began 41 years ago when my father found the shortwave receiver that he listened to as a young man.
 It was a Hallicrafters S-38C hidden away in storage but was brought back to life for my enjoyment.
 I still have fond memories of setting up the receiver on a small table with wire strung across the room for an antenna.
 I would spend hours just turning the knob listening for distant stations.
 I recall one night finding the BBC for the first time.
 What a thrill that was to hear England!